×

 Benno Bikes

-Benno Bikes are best described as electric cargo bikes.
+Benno Bikes are best described as electric cargo and utility bikes.
 Their bikes are ready for hauling equipment, kids, food – everything you can think of!

 … or read our detailed review of Benno Bikes